Kaleidosium/break-invaders-out/README.md

 Focusing on the Breakout part for now.

-## Special Thanks and Apologies to:
+## Special Thanks and Apologies to

 For helping me with the code